Error in ninth inning gives Pirates 5-4 win over White Sox

 Abreu then scored from first base when Polanco, the right fielder, bobbled Eloy Jimenez’s double for an error.
 That put the White Sox ahead 4-2, but they did not hold that lead for long.

 White Sox starter Dylan Cease faced the minimum 12 batters through the first four innings before faltering with two outs in the fifth.
-Josh Bell doubled and scored on Ke’Bryan Hayes’ triple and Newman’s RBI infield single moved Pittsburgh within 3-2.
+Bell doubled and scored on Hayes’ triple and Newman’s RBI infield single moved Pittsburgh within 3-2.

 After allowing a leadoff single in the sixth inning, Cease was lifted after allowing two runs and five hits with two strikeouts and no walks.